heathkit/ludum35/README.md

 - will smash through certain floor tiles when falling

 ## TODO
-- level selection
-- handrawn level example
+- get information about the current tile and apply level effects
 - changing forms

 ## Phaser stuff